najrul04/bike-website-client-side/README.md

 * A minimum overview of our field of work.

 * There is payment option.

+* It’s a full-stack website which used firebase for users experience in the website.

+* The Bike you would wanna buy can be booked through this website.

 * For Admins there are special features.